PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 " />
 </Figure>

-When you have called an asynchronous function and received back a promise from it, you usually want to listen to when the promise goes from the `Pending` state to the `Fulfilled` state, or from the `Pending` state to the `Rejected` state.
-You do that by calling `.then()` on the promise and `.catch()` on the promise respectively and pass them callback functions.
+When you have called an asynchronous function and received back a promise from it, you usually want to listen for when the promise leaves the `Pending` state, and goes to either the `Pending` state or the `Fulfilled` state.
+You do that by calling `.then()` on the promise and `.catch()` on the promise respectively and pass them each a `callback` function.

 For example, if `getQuotient()` would be an asynchronous function with a `callback` function, you would use it as shown in <FigureNumber /> below.